 Ways to Short Bitcoin Without Margin

-While a little different, you can reduce your exposure to the price of bitcoin if you consider it to be a good idea without using leverage.
-If you are someone that already holds bitcoin when you reduce your exposure, you can buy it back later, providing a similar potential outcome to using a margin exchange to short sell bitcoin.
-While you don't have the ability to use high-leverage to amplify this type of trade, you also reduce the risks of the trade going against you as severely.
-You are still exposed to the volatility of the market.
-Still, at least you wouldn't be at risk of liquidation that typically comes with bitcoin shorts using leverage or potentially losing more than you invested with CFDs.
+While a little different, you can reduce your exposure to the price of bitcoin if you consider it a good idea without using leverage.
+Suppose you are someone that already holds bitcoin when you reduce your exposure.
+In that case, you can repurchase it later, providing a similar potential outcome to using a margin exchange to short sell bitcoin.
+While you can't use high leverage to amplify this type of trade, you also reduce the risks of the trade going against you as severely.
+Of course, you are still exposed to the volatility of the market.
+Still, you wouldn't be at risk of liquidation that typically comes with bitcoin shorts using leverage or potentially losing more than you invested with CFDs.

 Tether (USDT), USDCoin (USDC), TrueUSD (TUSD), Dai (DAI), and other stablecoins provide a way to reduce exposure to the price of bitcoin without having to trade bitcoin futures contracts or trade using leverage.
 Stablecoins vary in some ways, but the typical dynamic is that they aim to be pegged to the value of a traditional asset that is considered to be more stable.
-Some stablecoins aim to be pegged closely to the price of USD, EURO, GBP, or even other assets like gold.
+For example, some stablecoins aim to be pegged closely to the price of the USD, EURO, GBP, or other assets like gold.
 You can exchange your bitcoin for stablecoins as one of the ways to short bitcoin.

 Cash Out Bitcoin or Sell Bitcoin for Cash:

-While this would require you to actually sell some bitcoin if you do it using P2P trading, you can often profit from doing so while allowing you to step to the side for a little and await what you expect could be a lower price.
+While this would require you to sell some bitcoin if you do it using P2P trading, you can often profit from doing so while allowing you to step to the side for a little while waiting for what you expect could be a lower price.
 How to cash out bitcoin?
-Using LocalCoinSwap, you can trade across the world with a vast range of payment methods, including cash, cash by mail, and cash deposit.
+Using LocalCoinSwap, you can trade worldwide with a vast range of payment methods, including cash-in-person, cash by mail, and cash deposit.
 If you want to wait for what you think will be a lower market price, you can use P2P trading to do just that.

-If you believe that a particular altcoin may outperform bitcoin, short selling your bitcoin by buying altcoins is an option.
-While again, this is a bit of a leap from the conventional ways to short bitcoin, it does provide you with some reduced exposure to bitcoin.
-However, often the broader cryptocurrency market is affected by bitcoin price movements, so when considering selling bitcoin to take up a pseudo-short position, it is worthwhile to recognize that and take a look at past market activity.
+If you believe that a particular altcoin may outperform bitcoin, short-selling your bitcoin by buying altcoins is an option.
+While, again, this is a bit of a leap from the conventional ways to short bitcoin, it does provide you with some reduced exposure to bitcoin.
+However, the broader cryptocurrency market is often affected by bitcoin price movements, so when considering selling bitcoin to take up a pseudo-short position, it is worthwhile to recognize that and look at past market activity.
 Even though past behavior isn't a guarantee of future behavior, you can use this as a way to see what kind of effect a bitcoin price drop may have on an altcoin you are interested in holding.

 During flat periods in the market with lower volatility, you can make money or temporarily reduce your bitcoin exposure by trading P2P on LocalCoinSwap.
 While aggressive day trading on short time frames may not be for you, you can avoid short selling and instead sell bitcoin P2P.
-If you have access to more in-demand payment types or even more commonly accepted methods, you can make a profit and use these gains to perhaps act as a hedge or buffer for your portfolio during a slight drop in bitcoin price later.
+Additionally, suppose you can access more in-demand payment types or more commonly accepted methods.
+In that case, you can make a profit and use these gains to perhaps act as a hedge or buffer for your portfolio during a slight drop in bitcoin price later.

 Going Long on Bitcoin by Buying More Bitcoin

-If you expect bitcoin price to increase on average over time, you can also use the dollar-cost averaging approach to buying and holding bitcoin.
+If you expect the bitcoin price to increase on average over time, you can also use the dollar-cost averaging approach to buying and holding bitcoin.
 To do this, you simply acquire more bitcoin at regular intervals rather than more copious amounts at once.
-Dollar-cost averaging reduces the effect the current price has on you at any particular time and will average out to match the longer-term trend in price, be it during a bull or bear market.
+Dollar-cost averaging reduces the current price's effect on you at any particular time and will average out to match the longer-term trend in price, be it during a bull or bear market.